The Matador Review is an online literature and art quarterly.

 For general inquiries, requests, and concerns, contact us at firstname.lastname@example.org.

-We are currently accepting work for our seventh issue, the Winter 2018 publication.
+We are currently accepting work for our eighth issue, the Spring 2018 publication.

 The Matador Post is an extension of the quarterly publication.